-F. Mapping Performance
+E. Mapping Performance

-Table 8 gives netlist results using different mapping constraints for the MIPS, CPU, ITC B14 and ITC B15 benchmarks.
-These tests were run on a 2.0 GHz P4 computer with 1 GB of main memory under RedHat Linux.
-Column meaning from left to right is:
+Table VIII gives netlist results using different mapping constraints for the MIPS, CPU, ITC B14 and ITC B15 benchmarks.
+These tests were run on a 2.0 GHz P4 computer with 1 GB of main memory under RedHat 7.3 Linux.
+Column descriptions from left to right are the following.